Xilinx/Vitis-Tutorials/Vitis_System_Design/Design_Tutorials/03-Versal_AI_Edge_Gen2_Design_Flow/step3.md

 4. Run on VEK385 board

-    - Boot the board using the QSPI BIN file downloaded in the previous step, following the instructions outlined in chapter `How to boot a board using the pre-built Images: OSPI Boot` in  [AMD EDF Wiki Page](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/3258155011/AMD+EDF+Getting+started+-+Discovery+and+Evaluation+AMD+Versal+device+portfolio#AMDEDFGettingstarted-DiscoveryandEvaluationAMDVersaldeviceportfolio-How-to-boot-a-board-using-the-pre-built-Images%3A-OSPI-Boot).
+    - Boot the board using the QSPI BIN file downloaded in the previous step, following the instructions outlined in chapter `How to boot a board using the pre-built Images: OSPI Boot` in the [AMD EDF Documentation](https://edf.docs.amd.com/en/latest/) (the 2026.1 home for EDF documentation, superseding the legacy Confluence wiki).
-    - Program the `edf-linux-disk-image-amd-cortexa78-mali-common.rootfs-20250730090230.wic.xz` to a SD card.
-Refer to the chapter of `Writing the EDF Linux® disk image (wic) to the secondary boot media : SD card ` in  [AMD EDF Wiki Page](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/3258155011/AMD+EDF+Getting+started+-+Discovery+and+Evaluation+AMD+Versal+device+portfolio#AMDEDFGettingstarted-DiscoveryandEvaluationAMDVersaldeviceportfolio-How-to-boot-a-board-using-the-pre-built-Images%3A-OSPI-Boot).
+    - Program the `edf-platform-disk-image-amd-cortexa78-mali-common.rootfs.wic.xz` to a SD card.
+Refer to the chapter of `Writing the EDF Linux® disk image (wic) to the secondary boot media : SD card ` in the [AMD EDF Documentation](https://edf.docs.amd.com/en/latest/) (the 2026.1 home for EDF documentation, superseding the legacy Confluence wiki).

       > **NOTE:** Eject the SD card properly from the system after programming it.